linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

 This is a straightforward CSI provider that focuses on dynamically provisioned storage from TrueNAS or generic ZFS on Linux backends.
 Protocols include NFS, iSCSI, and NVMe-oF.
 I'll show you how to use the API variation and do NFS and iSCSI shares, plus talk about almost getting NVMe-oF working.

 You will install a separate Helm chart for each provisioner, and you can actually run multiple at the same time, which is what I will be doing with both NFS and iSCSI.
-This is helpful since NFS is great for RWX volumes (if you actually have a use case for that), while iSCSI is good for single application RWO volumes.
+This is helpful since NFS even supports RWX volumes (if you actually have a use case for that), while iSCSI is a good default for RWO volumes.

 ## Dynamic iSCSI Provisioner With freenas-api-iscsi
 My single 2TB disk is in a pool named `nvme2tb`.
 I created a dataset in TrueNAS named `iscsi`.
 Those may vary in your case, so pay attention to the configuration and update those values according to your environment.